 - Decide on how many to buy.
 Weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
 You may be able to buy a fractional share of Adore Beauty, depending on your broker.

 - Check in on your investment.
 Congratulations, you own a part of Adore Beauty.
 Optimise your portfolio by tracking how your stock, and even the business, performs with an eye on the long term.
 You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.

 What we know about the Adore Beauty IPO

-Adore Beauty's IPO is being underwritten by lead managers Morgan Stanley, UBS, and Shaw and Partners and it's set to list on the ASX on 23 October under ABY.
-The offer is expected to raise $269.5 million at a share price of $6.75.
+Adore Beauty's IPO was underwritten by lead managers Morgan Stanley, UBS, and Shaw and Partners and it listed on the ASX on 23 October under ABY.
+The offer raised $269.5 million at a share price of $6.75.

 At this stage, Adore Beauty doesn't expect to pay a dividend in the near future, making this a growth play.

 |Total number of shares available under the offer||33.9 (millions)|

 |Proposed ASX code||ASX: ABY|